Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Family not only needs to consist of merely those whom we share blood, but also of those whom we'd give blood."
+> "If you want to be happy, set a goal that commands your thoughts, liberates your energy, and inspires your hopes."
-> — **Charles Dickens**
+> — **Andrew Carnegie**

 ---